-Level of Course: C 7000 @ 8000 C 9000 B E E S rief rationale for level choice:: This course is usually taken by gradua Iready hold an initial teaching license i Education.
-This course focuses on mo strategies for teaching mathematics fo disabilities.
-It was offered as a topics 044 ite students who n special ire advanced or students with course - SPED The course will be: 🗆 Requirer nent E lective or Requirement Note/Special: ✓ Elective \sim Is there a similar undergraduate e course?
-C Yes L Does this course affect offerings other department or program? s in any Yes No Course Enoliment Expected Average Enrollment: 20 This course is a replacement for Course # / Name N/ Ą Has the course been offered pre as a "Topics" course? viously Yes No How often / when was it offered as a Top ce - Fall 2021 ics course?
+Level of Course: C 7000 @ 8000 C 9000 E S rief rationale for level choice:: This course is usually taken by gradua already hold an initial teaching license i Education.
+This course focuses on mo- strategies for teaching mathematics for disabilities.
+It was offered as a topics 3044. n special ore advanced or students with The course will be: 🗆 Requirer L lective or Requirement Note/Special: ✓ Elective \sim Is there a similar undergraduate e course? ○ Yes ● No I. Does this course affect offerings other department or program?
+Course Enoliment Expected Average Enrollment: 20 This course is a replacement for Course # / Name N/. Ą Has the course been offered pre as a "Topics" course? viously ¥ es often / when was it offered as a Topice - Fall 2021 ics course?
 Is this an Extended Campus Co urse?
-CYes No Which semester will this course be offered for the first time?: Fall 2022 How Eve often thereafter to be offered?: Course Requirements Course Requirements Prerequisite course(s) if any: Additional Requirements Laboratory Hours: Fieldwork Hours: Pre-Practicum Hours: Practicum Hours: Other Requirements (specify): Syllabus Upload New Course Syllabus SPED 8 Upload: Disabil 8044 Advanced Topics in ities 2.2022.docx Teaching Ma thematics to Students with Signatures Click on the Submit Form butto on at the bottom of the p firmation that your signa age after yo u have signed the form. anne Howard 04/06/2022 Requester Signature Date Academic Dean Signature Date 938 Department Chair Approval 04/19/2022 Date SGOCE Dean Signature Date Graduate Council atura indicatos that the C Souncil bac discussed this proposal and has decided it should move f orward.
-Graduate Council Chair Signature Date Notifications Approval of the President Date SGOCE Dean Initials Date Reviewed by the Registrar: Date
+CYes • No Which semester will this course be offered for the first time?: Fall 2022 often thereafter to be offered?: ery Fall Semester Course Requirements Prerequisite course(s) if any: Additional Requirements Laboratory Hours: Fieldwork Hours: Pre-Practicum Hours: Practicum Hours: Other Requirements (specify): Syllabus Upload • 8044 Advanced Topics in ities 2.2022.docx Teaching Ma thematics to Students with Signatures Click on the Submit Form butto You should receive an email con anne Howard 04/06/2022 Requester Signature Date Academic Dean Signature Date Denise Sargent 04/19/2022 Date SGOCE Dean Signature Date Graduate Council The Graduate Council Chair Sign Souncil bac discussed this proposal and has Graduate Council Chair Signature Date Notifications Approval of the President Date SGOCE Dean Initials Date Reviewed by the Registrar: Date